signals-protocol/signals-v0/website/docs/start/use-cases.md

 # Ways to Use Signals

-Signals focuses on one asset—Bitcoin—but the range mechanic fits many strategies.
-Here are a few patterns we see:
+Signals trades a single asset--Bitcoin--but a continuous range market opens more playbooks than a simple bullish or bearish bet.
+The same primitives that let you back tonight's close can help you fine-tune risk, extract information, or run programs for a community.
+The sections below walk through several approaches we see live on the venue.

-## Short-term speculation
+## Intraday speculation

-- Fade or follow momentum by backing bands above or below the current spot price.
-- Scale into multiple adjacent ranges as conviction changes through the day.
+A discretionary trader can treat each $100 band as a statement about where the candle ends.
+When momentum builds, buying a ladder of bands above spot lets you express increasingly aggressive targets while paying the CLMSR cost that matches the shift in probability.
+If the move fades, you can close or rotate into lower bands in a single transaction, keeping the position path-independent.
+Because probabilities always normalise to 1, you see instantly how the crowd reprices your thesis after every trade.

-## Hedging & treasury ops
+## Hedging and treasury work

-- Lock in exposure around a key level if you manage BTC-denominated liabilities.
-- Combine ranges to approximate collars or digital spreads on daily closes.
+Teams that hold BTC-denominated liabilities use Signals to pin risk around a budget level.
+Selecting a cluster of bands around the required close effectively caps next-day exposure without negotiating bespoke OTC trades.
+Treasurers can also approximate collars or digitals by holding offsetting bands above and below a strike, letting the CLMSR pool replicate payoff shapes that would otherwise require multiple venues.
+The ability to unwind or roll ranges intraday keeps the hedge aligned as markets move.

-## Market intelligence
+## Market intelligence and research

-- Watch the probability surface to monitor sentiment leading into macro events.
-- Track leaderboard activity to see which ranges attract the smartest capital.
+Analysts follow the probability surface to understand how traders absorb upcoming data releases.
+Instead of scraping fragmented order books, they observe one continuous curve and log shifts in the implied close.
+Leaderboard activity and settlement batches provide a public, timestamped trail, so research teams can backtest how specific wallets behaved around CPI prints, ETF flows, or halving milestones.
+The dataset is on-chain, making it easy to plug into notebooks or dashboards.

-## Community engagement
+## Community and product programs

-- Run prediction challenges around daily closes and award points or prizes to winners.
-- Use the settled data as a transparent record for research, newsletters, or social content.
+Communities run nightly prediction challenges on top of Signals because results settle transparently.
+Event organisers pre-announce the target market, track entrants through the subgraph, and award points or prizes after settlement without manual reconciliation.
+Product teams embed the same data into newsletters or social recaps--readers see which ranges cleared, how probabilities evolved, and what that says about sentiment heading into the next session.

-Ready to play?
-Follow the [Quick Start](/docs/quickstart) and place a range in today’s market.
+Ready to try one of these approaches?
+Follow the [Quick Start](/docs/quickstart) to connect your wallet, then pick a band in today's market and iterate from there.